EkramyL/storefront-backend-api/README.md

 - create model and hadler for :
   - users, products and orders
-  - add order_products logic to the order model and handler
+  - add order_products logic to the order model and handler.

+#### Middleware

+- create a middleware function to handle authentication of token.
+- implement the middleware in the endpoint in which authentication is required.

+#### Testing

+- using jasmine make a file for testing for each model
+- in order to run the test files in my order where i needed the user test to run first to ensure there is an effictive user id when i run the order test i put a number before each file name to ensure the arrangement (sorry if it was a bad practice)